← Back to main page

 • Bins 8–128: Log-spaced for long-range sheet contacts (i+20 to i+512)

-Critical bug found and fixed: Initially used PAD (token 0) as the null token.
+A subtle bug we caught early: our first implementation used PAD (token 0) as the null token.
 Since the attention mask is computed as ids.ne(PAD), this produced an all-False mask, creating degenerate pair representations that caused NaN.
 Using MASK (token 1) instead preserves valid masks.

-Three-phase schedule motivated by v12b’s finding that breakthroughs happen in narrow LR windows:
+The current learning rate schedule uses three phases, motivated by the observation that breakthroughs happen in narrow LR windows:

 2. Constant (20 epochs): Hold at peak LR=2e-5 (pair_stack at 3x = 6e-5)